 About Liam Day

-Meanwhile lets just say that we are proud Liam Day contributed a whooping 82 entries.
+But we are proud to say that Liam Day contributed 82 entries already.

 When I was a ridiculously skinny, cocksure undergrad, that was how I addressed everyone.
 “Hey, whassup, kid?”
 It didn’t matter if the person I was addressing was a fellow student, dorm tutor, or professor.
 I bring this up in light of Scot Lehigh’s column this morning commenting on both Mayor Menino’s and Mike Flaherty’s reference to Sam Yoon as kid in last night’s mayoral debate on WCVB.
 Like tonic or bubbler, “kid” is a Bostonism, particularly “good kid” or “great kid”.
 I have kids I grew up with, who are now, like me, unfortunately approaching 40, with kids of their own, and if you were to ask me what they were like, I’d still respond with something like, “Macca?
 Macca’s […]

 He may be gone, but he is most certainly not forgotten.
 Alan Petrillo, our one-time editor extraordinaire, who now plies his trade for KLD Research and Analytics, recently had an interesting blogpost on the need to find a language of politics that avoids stereotypical labels.
 He asked me to share.
 Enjoy.